raoyongming/DenseCLIP/README.md

 This repository contains PyTorch implementation for DenseCLIP.

-DenseCLIP a new framework for dense prediction by implicitly and explicitly leveraging the pre-trained knowledge from CLIP.
+DenseCLIP is a new framework for dense prediction by implicitly and explicitly leveraging the pre-trained knowledge from CLIP.
 Specifically, we convert the original image-text matching problem in CLIP to a pixel-text matching problem and use the pixel-text score maps to guide the learning of dense